-English 525: Teaching Speaking, Listening, and Pronunciation Skills to Nonnative Speakers of English (co-teaching with Dr. John Levis.
+English 525: Teaching Speaking, Listening, and Pronunciation Skills to Nonnative Speakers of English (co-teaching with Dr. John Levis).
 English 525, a graduate-level course, focuses on the teaching of Listening, Speaking, and Pronunciation skills to nonnative speakers.
 The course provides practical methods for teaching each skill separately but also explores methods for integrating all of these skills in EFL/ESL classes.

-Like in the spring and fall semesters of 2012, this Fall 2013 I am teaching English 101D (Academic Writing for international graduate students).
+English 101D: Academic Writing for International Graduate Students.
 English 101D helps develop the English communication skills that graduate students need as professionals in their respective academic communities.
 In the class, students analyze and learn appropriate styles of writing in their discipline and practice writing various academic documents including e-mail messages, research article summaries, abstracts, literature reviews, and data commentaries.
 Students also develop the ability to critique other’s work and to evaluate and revise their own writing.
 Although the course does not focus on grammar, it addresses some specific areas to help students become more capable at meeting standards of correctness.
 Students also have opportunities to practice oral English, both in small groups and in formal presentations.

 English 180A: Speaking for International Teaching Assistants.
 The focus of this course is on improving oral English skills through focused practice: working on improving language fluency; analyzing the sounds of American English and how they are produced; developing monitoring skills; discussing and practicing effective communication strategies, such as varied clarification questions; discussing cross-cultural issues; and practicing classroom management and communication skills (e.g, asking and answering questions appropriately).
 Students prepare for and give two presentations that are videotaped for practice and for self, peer, and instructor feedback.